Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Sum-aggregation}

-In contrast to the previous $\mathcal{NP}$-hardness results for min-aggregation, sum-aggregation (cf.~Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) with $\tau=1$ admits polynomial-time algorithms (cf.~Appendix~\ref{sec:afs:appendix:complexity:proofs} for the proof): \begin{proposition}[Complexity of search problems with sum-aggregation and $\tau=1$] Assuming univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter}) and a dissimilarity threshold~$\tau = 1$, the search problem for alternative feature sets with sum-aggregation (cf.~Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) has a time complexity of $O(n)$ for a complete partitioning of $n$~features and $O(n \cdot \log n)$ for an incomplete partitioning. \end{proposition} This feasibility result applies to sequential and simultaneous search, an arbitrary number of alternatives~$a$, and arbitrary feature-set sizes.
+In contrast to the previous $\mathcal{NP}$-hardness results for min-aggregation, sum-aggregation (cf.~Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) with $\tau=1$ admits polynomial-time algorithms (cf.~Appendix~\ref{sec:afs:appendix:complexity:proofs} for the proof): \begin{proposition}[Complexity of search problems with sum-aggregation and $\tau=1$] Assuming univariate feature qualities (cf.~Equation~\ref{eq:afs:univariate-filter}) and a dissimilarity threshold~$\tau = 1$, the problems for (1) sequential search (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}) and (2) simultaneous search with sum-aggregation (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous} and Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) have a time complexity of $O(n \cdot \log n)$. \end{proposition} This feasibility result applies to an arbitrary number of alternatives~$a$ and arbitrary feature-set sizes.
 The key reason for polynomial runtime is that sum-aggregation does not require balancing the feature sets' qualities.
-Thus, $\tau=1$ allows many solutions with the same objective value.
+Thus, $\tau=1$ allows many solutions with the same summed objective value.
 While at least one of these solutions also optimizes the objective with min-aggregation, most do not.
 Hence, it is not a contradiction that optimizing with min-aggregation is considerably harder.